-The Group considers its capital to comprise its Ordinary Share capital and retained profits as its equity capital.
+The Group considers its capital to comprise its ordinary share capital and retained profits as its equity capital.
 In managing its capital, the Group's primary objective is to provide return for its equity shareholders through capital growth and future dividend income.
 The Group's policy is to seek to maintain a gearing ratio that balances risks and returns at an acceptable level and also to maintain a sufficient funding base to enable the Group to meet its working capital and strategic investment needs.
 In making decisions to adjust its capital structure to achieve these aims, either through new share issues or the issue of debt, the Group considers not only its short-term position but also its long-term operational and strategic objectives.
 Details of the Group's capital are disclosed in the Statement of Changes in Equity.
+There have been no other significant changes to the Group considers to be capital.